ericschernoff/Backblaze-B2V2Client/README.md

 Please store the Application Key pair in a secure way, preferably encrypted when not in use by your software.

-## New: b2\_client Command Line Utility
+## b2\_client Command Line Utility

-Backblaze::B2V2Client now includes the 'b2\_client' command line utility to easily download or upload files from B2.
+Backblaze::B2V2Client includes the 'b2\_client' command line utility to easily download or upload files from B2.
 Please execute 'b2\_client help' for more details, and here are a few examples: